Costs & rebates

 Cost Calculator

-Estimate how much you'll pay out-of-pocket for mental health sessions after Medicare rebates.
+Estimate what you'll pay out-of-pocket for a mental health session after the Medicare rebate.

 How Medicare Rebates Work

-When you see a psychologist with a valid Mental Health Care Plan (MHCP) and GP referral, Medicare pays back a fixed amount per session — this is the rebate.
+When you see a psychologist with a valid Mental Health Care Plan (MHCP) and GP referral, Medicare pays back a fixed amount per session, called the rebate.
 The difference between the session fee and the rebate is your out-of-pocket cost (also called the "gap").

 You can receive up to 10 Medicare-rebated sessions per calendar year (January–December).
 After your first 6 sessions, your GP needs to do a brief review before you can access sessions 7–10.